 The distinguishing characteristic of filo pastry is that it traditionally is made without any shortening or fat.
 Unlike puff pastry that relies on the fat content within the pastry to obtain a “layering” effect once it is cooked, with fillo pastry the end user of the product determines what type and what quantity of shortening/fat is used in any recipe.
 The layering effect with fillo pastry is achieved by layering the desired number of sheets of pastry for any given recipe.

-Long gone are the days when fillo pastry was only seen as being associated with traditional Greek style deserts and savouries such as baklava and spinach pie.
+Long gone are the days when fillo pastry was only seen as being associated with traditional Greek style desserts and savouries such as baklava and spinach pie.
 Today cooks are limited only by their imagination as to how they can incorporate fillo pastry into new and exciting dishes.
 It lends itself well to creating pastry parcels and wraps in all different shapes and sizes.